Learn how to make accounts inactive from your chart of accounts.

 Make an account inactive to delete it

 Note: Before you start, reach out to your accountant.
 Make sure this change is right for you.
+Don't have an accountant?
+We can help you find one.

 If you make an account with a balance inactive, QuickBooks creates a journal entry.
 This moves the remaining balance to another account.
 Your existing transactions don't disappear and stay on your financial reports.
 However, if you decide to use the account again, QuickBooks won't move the balance back or change the journal entry.

 |Important: QuickBooks uses certain accounts as default accounts for features.
 Tax and undeposited funds accounts are examples of default accounts.
-You can't delete default accounts.|
+You can't delete default accounts.

 Some accounts require extra steps before you can make them inactive: